bakks/cast/README.md

 #### TODO

-* Accept env vars for local and remote commands
+* Accept env vars for local and remote commands.
-* Check for duplicate groups in groupfile
+* Check for duplicate groups in groupfile.
+* Propogate local signals to remote commands.